Pedro Calvo Asensio: Journalism

 He founded and ran the satirical newspaper El Cínife (1845).
 Founded in 1854, with Ruiz del Cerro and Juan de la Rosa González.
 Until his sudden death in 1863, he also ran The Iberia, a progressive publication from which he provided support and coverage of the proposals of the Sociedad Económica Matritense which advocated for a customs union between Spain and Portugal.
 The newspaper was published daily except on Sundays.
 It became a platform for the progressive party and one of the most important and influential in Spain, surviving most bitter enemies: the prime ministers Ramón María Narváez and Leopoldo O'Donnell.
 The title of the paper referred to the aspiration to achieve a "unified Iberia", or a union of Spain and Portugal.

-The paper supported the Spanish Revolution of 1854 and Baldomero Espartero to head the government while attaching O'Donnell.
+The paper supported the Spanish Revolution of 1854 and Baldomero Espartero to head the government while attacking O'Donnell.

 In 1863 La Iberia was acquired by Práxedes Mateo Sagasta, together with José Abascal y Carredano, who ran it until 1866 when it reached its peak circulation and served as a critic of the government in the run up to the Glorious Revolution.